FAQ - Instrument mics

 Rapco Horizon CVPBLOX volume control It does not pass phantom power to the mic, so you will need to plug a phantom power supply between the mic and the Rapco volume control.
 Some phantom power supplies are the Behringer PS400 and Rolls PB23.

-Connect the components in this order: Bartlett mic > XLR mic cable > phantom power supply > XLR mic cable > Rapco volume control > XLR mic cable to PA mixer.
+Connect the components in this order: Bartlett mic > phantom power supply > XLR mic cable > Rapco volume control > XLR mic cable to PA mixer.

 How can I avoid running the mic's thin cable across the stage?